alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - Page referrer (the page users came from)
 - Page path and screen class (the page users arrived at)

-Backward movement occurs when the destination page represents an earlier step in the journey than the referrer page.
+Backward movement is indicated when the destination page is an earlier step in the journey than the referrer page.

-The table will include:
+The exploration table will include:

 - Page path and screen class: the destination page
 - Page referrer: the previous page